 Hathi is bigger and better than Google Books.
 More titles, better search options.
 Titles published before 1923 are usually available in fulltext.
 Click Log In in the upper right so that you can create and share "collections.".

-QuickSearch is the search option available from the Libraries homepage.
-It searches both the Libraries catalog and most (but not all) of the databases.
+QuickSearch is the search option at the top of the Libraries homepage.
+It searches both the Libraries collections and most (but not all) of the databases.
 You need to use QuickSearch to look for ebooks and/or print books.
 If you are searching by topic, there are two ways to limit your search to books.
 See the two boxes below.

 If you are looking for a specific book, usually the simplest way is to simply search for the author and a few words from the title together: